spinning-fantasies/fedi-address-book/README.md

 # fedi-address-book
-An address book for Mastodon followers
+An address book for Fediverse followers